6 Balcony Waterproofing Membranes: Know these Before Using

 Application Method: Install PVC membranes on the balcony using heat welding, mechanical fastening, or adhesive bonding.
 Overlap seams and heat-weld them to ensure a durable, watertight finish.
 Proper surface preparation and secure edge detailing are essential for long-term waterproofing performance.

-How Can a Balcony Waterproof Membrane be Damaged?
+How Can a Balcony Waterproof Membrane Be Damaged?

-We have found that a balcony waterproofing membrane can be damaged mainly by these 6 reasons such as
+We have found that a balcony waterproofing membrane can be damaged mainly by these 6 reasons, such as

-- Balcony structure movement: When the balcony structure moves, the waterproofing membrane can be damaged if it is not flexible.
+2. Balcony structure movement: When the balcony structure moves, the waterproofing membrane can be damaged if it is not flexible.
 A balcony structure can be moved due to building settlement, thermal expansion, and vibrations.

-- Chemical and biological deterioration: The balcony waterproofing layer can be damaged by the chemicals when the floor is cleaned.
+5. Chemical and biological deterioration: The balcony waterproofing layer can be damaged by the chemicals when the floor is cleaned.
 So we recommend using suitable cleaners always.

 As experts, Aqviz helps you to conduct your building waterproofing project from start to finish.
 Our team is always waiting for your response.
 So contact us for your waterproofing needs.
 We will help you 24/7.